jakecas/canvas-peeps/README.md

 ### OpenGL

 OpenGL is used for rendering.
-This can be downloaded using `sudo apt-get install libsfml-dev`
+This can be downloaded using `sudo apt-get install libsfml-dev`.

 ## Running the Program

-The program can be compiled and executed using `make compile && make run`# canvas-peeps
+The program can be compiled using `make` and subsequently run using `make run`.
+The build directory can be cleaned with `make clean`.